backtestjs/framework/README.md

 Enhance your trading strategies with Backtest, meticulously crafted for trading developers.
 Leverage the power of TypeScript to backtest your strategies with unmatched precision, efficiency, and flexibility.

-## Pay Attention 🚨

-Work in progress, a full version will be released within a couple of weeks!!

 ## Key Features 🌟

 - **Intuitive Methods**: Utilizes intuitive methods for smooth and efficient operation.